vedrocks15/Colour-based-detection/README.md

 want to perform color base tracking and not make use of Deep learning or any other Complex Machine Learning algorithm, however the accuracy that you get in this solution is not very good and it just gets the job done.
 ## Code Flow
-Initally we get a frame from raspi cam and we apply filters to smoothen it to reduce noise.
+Initially we get a frame from raspi cam and we apply filters to smoothen it to reduce noise.
 We convert the color space from RGB to HSV because the range of pixels spread in RGB color space is huge as a result of which tracking a particular object based on its color characteristics is difficult (if we increase the range then it becomes susceptible to noise).
 In HSV color space the pixel distribution in HUE channel is not very large therefore making it quite useful for our use-case.
 Also to provide adjustment during the code